matteematt/coursera_algorithms/README.md

 8. 2-Sum algorithm, I did in Haskell writing multithreaded code, but a better solution could be done in future (`8/README.md`)
 9. Task Scheduling in Haskell, and Prim's MST in Scala
-10. Clustering algorithm with union-find data structure in Scala
+10. Clustering algorithms with union-find data structure in Scala